butter-network/butter/docs/pres/slides.md

 <img src="pcgPaper.png" width="430"/>

 Note:
-- I started by looking at the classic approach - Chord and Kademlia DHTs - produce structured overlay networks for persistent information
+- I started by looking at the classic approach used in most p2p projects - Chord and Kademlia DHTs - structured networks for persistent information
-- The majority of popular P2P networks include structured elements such as lookup tables, super-peers or Distributed Hash Tables.
+- But these have lookup tables, super-peers or Distributed Hash Tables.
 These are introduced primarily to improve network performance by reducing message complexity.
 However, this then reintroduces some primary pitfalls of the centralised client-server model e.g. DHTs a known bootstrap node, BitTorrent requires super-peers (it calls trackers) that have lockup tables - that sounds fairly centralised to me
 - Therefor I knew I wanted to implement an entirely unstructured P2P network
 - I found 2 papers that gave me an idea - I didn't necessarily implement them but rather based my implementation on them

 ---
 ##### Persistent storage 2

-- Having persistent information is fairly trivial when there is no node/link failure - just introduce a graceful exit procedure for nodes leaving the network (offload the information to their known hosts)
+- Fairly trivial when there is no node/link failure - just introduce a graceful exit procedure for nodes leaving the network (offload the information to their known hosts)
 - But how do you deal with the possibility of node failure/link failure (specially relevant on high churn networks)? - redundancy
-- But if you introduce redundancy, how do you efficiently manage redundant information?
+- If you introduce redundancy, how do you efficiently manage redundant information?

 Note:
 - This is where the "Reliable content distribution based on peer groups" paper was really helpful